 It’s Indiana Jones’s worst nightmare, and believe it or not, it’s also in our own backyard.
 But unlike Harrison Ford, if you encounter it, you might not have Shia Labeouf or a giant snake to come to your rescue.
 Surprisingly, quicksand exists all over Canada wherever there’s too much water in the sand or granular soil, making it common near rivers, lakes and marshes.
 If possible, avoid areas surrounding water that you suspect might be home to quicksand, and if you do get stuck, avoid struggling—it will only stir up the sand and increase the suction.
 Slowly pull yourself out by working to distribute your bodyweight horizontally and grabbing solid.
 And if possible, mark the area to prevent other hikers, swimmers, or cottagers from falling into the same trap you did.

 Often thought of as cute, cuddly, hand-holding creatures, these critters are stirring up lakes and changing opinions everywhere.
-A recent attack in a British Columbia lake left a woman with nine otter bites, putting her at risk of infection and leaving deep wounds on her arms, thigh and calves.
+An attack in a British Columbia lake left a woman with nine otter bites, putting her at risk of infection and leaving deep wounds on her arms, thigh and calves.
 Otters, like many other animals, are territorial, especially during spring pup season, so your best bet is to avoid the rivers they frequent and observe them from afar.